King's Commissioned Indian Officer

-A King commissioned Indian officer (KCIO) was an Indian officer of the British Indian Army who held a full King's commission after training in the United Kingdom, either at the Royal Military College, Sandhurst for infantry officers, Woolwich for artillery officers, and Chatham and Woolwich for engineer officers.
+A King's commissioned Indian officer (KCIO) was an Indian officer of the British Indian Army who held a full King's commission after training in the United Kingdom, either at the Royal Military College, Sandhurst for infantry officers, Woolwich for artillery officers, and Chatham and Woolwich for engineer officers.
 They had full command over British and Indian troops and officers.
 In contrast, the Indian commissioned officers (ICOs), who were trained at the Indian Military Academy at Dehra Dun, and the Viceroy's commissioned officers (VCOs), only had authority over Indian troops and officers.
 KCIOs were introduced in the early 20th century under the Indianisation process.
 They were equivalent in every way to the British officers holding a King's commission (known in India as King's commissioned officers, or KCOs).
 In essence, they were commissioned by the King himself at a special induction ceremony.
 They held the same ranks and privileges as British officers.
 In fact, most KCIOs served on attachment to a British unit for a year or two early in their careers.

 There would be an entrance examination and pre-selection interview for KCIOs.

 Indianisation

 It was announced in 1918 that the King's Commission would be opened to Indians for whom ten places would be reserved in the Royal Military College, Sandhurst, UK, to be trained as officers of the Indian Army.
 The first cadets from both Sandhurst and another defence college, Daly College in Indore, India, were given the King's Commission.
 There was great disquiet amongst the British, who disliked the idea of serving under native officers; others felt that without good breeding, a public school education, and sufficient suitable training, Indians would not become good officers and would neither be able to lead nor be accepted by the native troops.
-There was a firm belief among British officers and the home government that only the British educational system could provide the right kind of officer, and that it could do it only from suitable stock.
+There was a firm belief among British officers and the home government that only the British educational system could provide the "right kind" of officer, and that it could do it only from "suitable stock."

 The Sandhurst training directly pitted young Indian men against young Europeans in conditions alien to their upbringing and experience, and not surprisingly the results were unsatisfactory.
 Of the first batch of 25 cadets admitted to Sandhurst, ten failed to meet the requisite standard, two died, two resigned, one was deprived of his commission, and ten passed.
 To remedy this, on 13 March 1922 the Prince of Wales Royal Indian Military College was established for preparing native Indian cadets for entry to Sandhurst.